 10% Five Year Global Fixed Income

-FPL, one of the sponsors of this blog, has a whole bunch of model portfolios, made up mostly of DFA funds.
-This one is 60% stock but there are 9 more ranging from 10% stocks to 100% stock.
-There are also other folios including 3 fixed income ones (made up from funds of DFA, PIMCO, and various ETFs), a low beta portfolio, and 10 equity portfolios (made up from funds of DFA, Wisdom Tree, and Vanguard).
+FPL Capital Management, one of the sponsors of this blog, has a whole bunch of model portfolios, made up mostly of DFA funds.
+This one is 60% stocks but there are nine more ranging from 10% stocks to 100% stocks.
+There are also other folios, including three fixed-income ones (made up of funds of DFA, PIMCO, and various ETFs), a low-beta portfolio, and 10 equity portfolios (made up of funds of DFA, Wisdom Tree, and Vanguard).
 Many other DFA-authorized asset management firms have similar portfolios, many of which they consider proprietary because they're so awesome.
 A common theme among them is complexity and factor tilts.

 Portfolios 85-108: The Sensible IRA Portfolio #4